Enter your ZIP to find local pros.

 What We Love

-Lennox is known for manufacturing some of the most energy-efficient furnaces on the market.
+Lennox is often considered one of the best furnace brands for homeowners focused on energy savings and quiet performance.
 With options across three tiers (Merit, Elite, and Signature), Lennox offers something for every budget, but their premium models truly stand out for quiet operation and incredible efficiency.

 Lennox scored highest in energy efficiency and quiet operation, though it is offset by higher upfront costs and expensive repairs.